The Essential CMMS Implementation Guide: Best Practices and Challenges When Putting a Computerized Maintenance Management System Into Action

 #8.
 Utilize CMMS Data

-Plan to utilize the data you gather with the CMMS to improve maintenance efforts and productivity within the entire facility.
+Plan to utilize the data you gather with your CMMS to improve maintenance efforts and productivity within your facility.

 Data can be used to diagnose the operating reliability of a specific asset, an area, or even the entire facility.
 To reach these diagnoses, it’s often helpful to turn data into visual maintenance reports.